 Have you ever wondered why some objects roll down a hill faster than others, even if they weigh the same?
 Or why figure skaters can spin so rapidly just by pulling their arms in?
-The answer lies in understanding how mass is distributed relative to the axis of rotation, a principle perfectly illustrated by examining the moment of inertia for a hollow sphere.
+Plus, the answer lies in understanding how mass is distributed relative to the axis of rotation, a principle perfectly illustrated by examining the moment of inertia for a hollow sphere.
 Whether you are a student grappling with physics problems, an engineer designing rotating machinery, or simply curious about the world around you, understanding the moment of inertia of a hollow sphere unlocks a deeper understanding of rotational dynamics.

 Main Subheading